Lucy Balian Rorke-Adams

-Lucy Balian Rorke-Adams (born 1929) is an American pediatrician and the former president of medical staff of Children's Hospital of Philadelphia.
+Lucy Balian Rorke-Adams (born 1929) is an American pediatric neuropathologist who was president of the American Association of Neuropathologists in 1982.
+She spent 50 years at the Children's Hospital of Philadelphia (CHOP, 1965–2015).
+She was the first and only female president of Philadelphia General Hospital (PGH, 1973–1977) and president of the PGH medical staff (1973–1975).

+She also served as president of the medical staff at CHOP (1986-1988) and as acting chair of pathology at CHOP (1995–2001).
+She was a professor at the Perelman School of Medicine at the University of Pennsylvania beginning in 1970, becoming clinical professor of pathology as of 1979.

 Early life

-Lucy Balian Rorke-Adams was born in St. Paul, Minnesota, in 1929.
+She was born as Lucy Balian in Saint Paul, Minnesota, in 1929.
 She was the fifth and last daughter of Armenian immigrants born in Turkey.
-Her father left Turkey for Minneapolis, Minnesota in 1913 on the advice of a German engineer who warned him that the Turkish government planned on exterminating the Armenians.
+Her father left Turkey for Minneapolis, Minnesota, in 1913 on the advice of a German engineer who warned him that the Turkish government planned on exterminating the Armenians.
 Her mother's father was killed in the Armenian genocide, and she and her mother and four siblings were driven from their home and separated following this event.
-Her mother and three of her siblings survived and reconnected, and were able to emigrate to the United States in 1921 with tickets from her fiancée.
+Her mother and three of her siblings survived and reconnected, and were able to emigrate to the United States in 1921 with tickets from her fiancée in Minneapolis, who she had never met, having been introduced through a friend by correspondence.
 The two were married on April 2, 1921, and their marriage lasted 54 years.

-The Balian family resided in a rural part of St. Paul, and Rorke-Adams grew up surrounded by family: a total of eight of her cousins lived in close proximity to her home, and they spent ample time together as children.
-Rorke-Adams' first language was Armenian, and she entered kindergarten not being able to speak English.
+The Balian family resided in a rural part of St. Paul, and Lucy grew up surrounded by family: a total of eight of her cousins lived close to her home, and they spent ample time together as children.
+Her first language was Armenian, and she entered kindergarten not being able to speak English.
 On top of not knowing the language, she had to walk three miles to grade school each day, and this distance increased to five miles once she reached high school.

-Since there was not a large enough Armenian population in the Minneapolis-St. Paul area for an Armenian Orthodox Church to be established, the Balian family attended a local Baptist Church during Rorke-Adams' childhood.
-Rorke-Adams and her sisters were very involved in their church community as children: they attended weekly Sunday school, bible classes, sang in the choir, and participated in youth fellowship programs.
+Since there was not a large enough Armenian population in the Minneapolis–St. Paul area for an Armenian Orthodox Church to be established, the Balian family attended a local Baptist Church during Lucy's childhood.
+Her and her sisters were very involved in their church community as children: they attended weekly Sunday school, bible classes, sang in the choir, and participated in youth fellowship programs.

-As a teenager, Rorke-Adams' dream was to be an opera singer.
+As a teenager, Lucy's dream was to be an opera singer.
 She eventually earned an audition with Gladys Swarthout, one of the major stars of the Metropolitan Opera Company at the time, but her audition was cancelled two days before it was scheduled to occur.
-Rorke-Adams was so devastated that she gave up pursuing a career in music entirely and turned her focus to medicine.
+She was so devastated that she gave up pursuing a career in music entirely and turned her focus to medicine.